 Chamomile tea is refreshing and popular – between 750,000 and one million pounds are imported into the US each year.
 As well as being a hot drink favorite, this sweet tea might also be good for our health and wellbeing.

 We know it’s popular, but what does chamomile tea do?
-There is a lot of interest in what it contains, health and wellbeing-related benefits and how to drink chamomile tea.
+There is a lot of interest in what it contains, from health and wellbeing to benefits of chamomile tea for weight loss.
+Not forgetting how to drink it too.
 We’ll be exploring all that here.
 First, let’s look at where this intriguing flower comes from.

 What is Chamomile?